SixArm/rust-101/src/topics/crates/rusqlite-crate-for-sqlite-databases.md

 <https://crates.io/crates/rusqlite>

 The Rust Rusqlite crate is a library for working with SQLite databases.
-It provides a safe and convenient interface for  creating, modifying, and querying data.
+It provides many methods for querying and modifying data in SQLite databases, including prepared statements, transactions, and more.

 Here's an example of how to use Rusqlite to create create a table and data: